We are here to help

 Free UPS Ground Shipping

-Alen offers FREE UPS ground shipping to destinations within the Continental US for all products sold through AlenCorp.com.
+Alen offers FREE FedEx ground shipping to destinations within the Continental US for all products sold through AlenCorp.com.
 Alen Air Purifiers and Filters arrive to most destinations within 3 to 4 business days when ordered by 2:00pm CST.

 To see other available shipping options, add your product to cart and view the shipping drop-down menu.
-Please note that UPS does not deliver on the weekends, so all days noted are business days and exclude Saturdays and Sundays.
+Please note that FedEx does not deliver on the weekends, so all days noted are business days and exclude Saturdays and Sundays.

 60 Days.
 Love It, Or Return It